Ann S. Bowers Assistant Professor

 My lab studies teaching and learning in physics and other science, technology, engineering, and math (STEM) courses.
 We study research questions such as how students acquire skills or content knowledge, how different course environments affect student learning motivation, or persistence in physics (or other STEM fields), or how they develop an understanding of the nature of science and scientific measurement.
 We spend considerable time worrying about how we know what outcomes are being achieved and what mechanisms are responsible those outcomes.
 We use both qualitative (e.g. observations, interviews, and focus groups) and quantitative methods (e.g. test scores, instances of pre-defined actions or activities) to explore the many possible variables that affect student learning and their experiences in physics and STEM courses.

 Our largest research focus is on the efficacy of hands-on laboratory courses.
 Our research questions in this area focus on: How do we know what labs are achieving (assessment)?
 What teaching methods improve outcomes (pedagogy)?
 By probing these two research questions, we also aim to better understand what labs should be aiming to achieve (learning goals).

-Assessment: We are currently developing a closed-response instrument (like a multiple-choice test) to assess students’ critical thinking skills as related to introductory physics lab courses.
-This is a 5+ year project that involves feedback cycles of data collection (through interviews, open-response written questions, expert feedback, and eventually closed responses), statistical validation and reliability measures, and improvements.
-There are also several additional ongoing assessment projects aiming to understanding what students are getting out of our lab courses.
+Assessment: We have developed a closed-response instrument (like a multiple-choice test) to assess students’ critical thinking skills as related to introductory physics lab courses and are developing an analogous instrument for ecology courses.
+We are currently analyzing large assessment data sets to understand how different students in various courses develop critical thinking skills.
+There are also several additional ongoing assessment projects aiming to understanding what students are getting out of lab courses.

 Pedagogy: We conduct both small and large scale experiments to test the impacts of different teaching methods on student learning, attitudes and motivation, and skills development.
 Small scale projects include evaluating a single learning activity in an interview or classroom setting.
 Larger scale projects include redesigning an entire course or course sequence using new or evidence-based teaching methods to achieve different learning outcomes.